Monday, May 26, 2014

 Pregnancy after Miscarriage

-6 months later and I was pregnant again.
+6 months later, I was pregnant again.
 I felt really good about this one.
 I put a Big Brother shirt on Peanut the next day as an announcement for B. We celebrated with a smile and a hug and phone call to the doctor to set up an appointment for a positive confirmation.
 Our baby never developed to the point of a beating heart.
 At 10 weeks and 1 day, I had the D&C that made that miscarriage complete.
 Although the first miscarriage seemed more emotionally draining on me, this one was harder on B. It might have something to do with me going through surgery.
 Maybe loading me up post-op gave him flashbacks from cancer treatment?

 There are a great deal of very obvious reasons that miscarriage sucks.
 Obviously.
 One of those reasons is that it robs you of the pure joy and excitement of finding out you're pregnant.
 Post-misscarriage pregnancy announcements are made with disclaimers.
-Yes, we're so excited, but we'll just wait and see!
-We're pregnant…keep your fingers crossed this one will stick!
-We're pregnant, everything looks good so far….
+"Yes, we're so excited, but we'll just wait and see!" " We're pregnant…keep your fingers crossed this one will stick!"
+"We're pregnant, everything looks good so far…."

 I caught myself giving almost apologetic looks when I told people I was pregnant.
 I'm not sure why.
-Clearly we were excited but maybe we didn't want to be too excited, just in case?
+Clearly we were excited, but maybe we didn't want to be too excited, just in case?

 In the end, everything looked perfect and we found out we were having another little boy.
 I feel good and I think that B is breathing easier.
 Still in this post-misscarriage pregnancy we have little goals.
 26 weeks and the baby will have a really good chance at survival, 30 weeks and we're golden.

 I'm 25 weeks along now.
 B can feel the baby move all the time, Peanut is talking about his baby brother and I'm happy to chat with strangers about this big baby belly they're all noticing.
 Perhaps it hasn't been as big a celebration as I would have liked but it's hard to celebrate when you are walking on eggshells.
 Now I feel comfortable and things are feeling real and we're getting more excited by the day!
-Not it's time to turn those nursery Pinterest boards into a reality!

 ~All photos were taken by Adrienne Gunde during my pregnancy with the Peanut!